 The Easiest Chocolate Ice Cream Recipe…Ever

-Unfortunately I didn’t write anything down—how could I?—and once I hit the rock-bottom of that container in my freezer, I had a personal melt-down: it was all gone.
-But I really wanted to share the recipe here, so I decided to re-work recipe to re-create what I did.
+Unfortunately I didn’t write anything down—how could I?—and once I hit the end of that delicious ice cream in my freezer, I had a personal melt-down: it was all gone.
+But I really wanted to share the recipe here, so I decided to re-work the recipe and re-create what I did.

 Happily, I discovered that this all-new ice cream doesn’t require an ice cream-maker at all.
 Yes, really.
 So if you don’t have a machine, fear not: it’s simply blended up, poured in a container, and left to chill on its own in the freezer.
-And after four hours (no stirring required!), I dug my spoon into the most luscious, creamiest ice cream imaginable.
-Again.
+And after a few hours (no stirring required!), I dug my spoon into the most luscious, creamiest ice cream imaginable, again.

 Chocolate and Banana Ice Cream

 From Ready for Dessert (Ten Speed) by David Lebovitz

 This is the world’s easiest ice cream.
 It takes literally a minute to put together—since it’s winter, I simply set the bowl of chocolate and milk on the radiator, and while I leisurely and lovingly take the time to peel the banana, the chocolate melts and is soon ready to use.